Status-200-hack/ProofLedger/README.md

-# ProofChain
+# ProofLedger

-ProofChain is a proof‑of‑existence dApp built on **Ethereum Sepolia**, letting users anchor document fingerprints (IPFS CIDs / hashes) on‑chain and verify them later via shareable links.
+ProofLedger is a proof‑of‑existence dApp built on **Ethereum Sepolia**, letting users anchor document fingerprints (IPFS CIDs / hashes) on‑chain and verify them later via shareable links.

 The frontend is a modern **Next.js App Router** app with a **Web3 SaaS** feel, and the backend logic is a simple, auditable **Hardhat** smart contract.